MLPch/Rainbow-filly/README.md

 # Rainbow-filly-bot

-Before launching the bot, configure the config file in `./data/config/`

 To install, you will need Docker and git:
 ```text
 sudo apt-get update && sudo apt-get install docker git